 - Customer picks up a few products, even carries one around for a while, but doesn’t make a purchase.

-- While browsing Instagram later in the same day, the customer sees an ad for the product that was almost purchased.
-There’s a link in the text of the Instagram post stating the customer can get the product for 10 percent off the store price by clicking the included link.
+- While browsing Facebook later in the same day, the customer sees an ad for the product that was almost purchased.
+There’s a link in the text of the Instagram post stating the customer can get the product at a discounted price by clicking the included link.

-What Steps Can You Take Toward A Successful Unified Strategy?
+What Steps Can You Take Toward A Successful Unified Commerce Strategy?

-With so many moving parts (channels, systems, products, customers etc.), it’ll be important for retailers setting off on this journey toward unified commerce to keep a big picture view of the endgame.
+Building a unified commerce strategy won’t happen overnight.
+With a multitude of moving parts, retailers setting off on the unified commerce journey should keep a big picture view of the endgame.

-A couple steps you can take now include:
+A few steps you can take now include:

-- Define your current customer experience and ideate improvements.
-Don’t dive into unifying experiences across your business without first understanding what each of those experiences (and businesses for that matter) are.
+- Audit your current customer experience journey and ideate improvements.
+Don’t dive into unifying experiences across your business without first understanding what each of those experiences are.
 Take this time to also think critically about what their optimal design would be.
-This will make it easier to piece a unified puzzle together down the road.

 - Start taking data seriously.
-If you’re not already collecting, analyzing and leveraging insights learned from customer data, then you need to take a step back, take a breath and focus on that first.
+Data integrity is crucial to the success of unified commerce.
+But if you’re not already collecting, analyzing and leveraging insights learned from customer data, then you need to take a step back, take a breath and focus on that first.
 This article explains the importance of retail analytics and offers some solutions.

 - Ensure you have the necessary technological foundation.
 We know from the daily free consultations we provide that many independent retailers still don’t even have point of sale systems in place.
 This is the first foundational stone in a sound technological plan.
 If you have foundational stones still to lay in your organization, fill out a quick form and we’ll have one of our expert retail software advisors reach out to you.